webarch-coop/ansible-role-cv/README.md

 # cv

-An Ansible role to install and update [cv](https://github.com/civicrm/cv) the CiviCRM command line interface.
+An Ansible role to install and update [cv, the CiviCRM command line interface](https://github.com/civicrm/cv).